Tekdokto/my-measurement-dashboard/README.md

 - **Delete / Edit Records**: Add a delete button per row, or allow editing a saved record.
 - **Sorting / Filtering**: Sort by timestamp or distance, or filter out older records.
-- **Undo Functionality**: For removing the last drawn rectangle without clearing everything.
+- **Undo Functionality**: For removing the last drawn rectangle without clearing everything. and UI interactions.
-- **Testing**: Use Jest or React Testing Library to ensure correctness of the context logic and UI interactions.

 ## License